Illuminationism: Ishraq

 The essential meaning of ishrāq (Persian اشراق, Arabic: الإشراق) is "rising", specifically referring to the sunrise, though "illumination" is the more common translation.
-It has used both Arabic and Persian philosophical texts as means to signify the relation between the “apprehending subject” (al-mawżuʿ al-modrek) and the “apprehensible object” (al-modrak); beyond philosophical discourse, it is a term used in common discussion.
+It has used both Arabic and Persian philosophical texts as means to signify the relation between the "apprehending subject" (al-mawżuʿ al-modrek) and the "apprehensible object" (al-modrak); beyond philosophical discourse, it is a term used in common discussion.
 Suhrawardi utilized the ordinariness of the word in order to encompass the all that is mystical along with an array of different kinds of knowledge, including elhām, meaning personal inspiration.

 Legacy

 None of Suhrawardi's works was translated into Latin, so he remained unknown in the Latin West, although his work continued to be studied in the Islamic East.

-According to Hosein Nasr, Suhrawardi was unknown to the west until he was translated to western languages by contemporary thinkers such as Henry Corbin, and he remains largely unknown even in countries within the Islamic world.
+According to Hosein Nasr, Suhrawardi was unknown to the west until he was translated into western languages by contemporary thinkers such as Henry Corbin, and he remains largely unknown even in countries within the Islamic world.

 Suhrawardi tried to present a new perspective on questions like those of existence.
 He not only caused peripatetic philosophers to confront such new questions, but also gave new life to the body of philosophy after Avicenna.
 According to John Walbridge, Suhrawardi's critiques of Peripatetic philosophy could be counted as an important turning point for his successors.
 Although Suhravardi was first a pioneer of Peripatetic philosophy, he later became a Platonist following a mystical experience.
 He is also counted as one who revived the ancient wisdom in Persia by his philosophy of illumination.
 His followers, such as Shahrzouri and Qutb al-Din al-Shirazi tried to continue the way of their teacher.
 Suhrewardi makes a distinction between two approaches in the philosophy of illumination: one approach is discursive and another is intuitive.

-Illuminationist thinkers in the School of Isfahan played a significant role in revitalizing academic life in the Safavid Empire under Shah Abbas I. (1588-1629) Avicennan thought continued to inform philosophy during the reign of the Safavid Empire.
+Illuminationist thinkers in the School of Isfahan played a significant role in revitalizing academic life in the Safavid Empire under Shah Abbas I (1588–1629).
+Avicennan thought continued to inform philosophy during the reign of the Safavid Empire.
 Illuminationism was taught in Safavid Madrasas (Place of Study) established by pious shahs.